scality/cloudserver/Healthchecks.md

 # S3 Healthcheck

-Scality S3 exposes a healthcheck route `/live` which returns a response with HTTP code
+Scality S3 exposes a healthcheck route `/live` on the port used for the metrics (defaults to port 8002) which returns a response with HTTP code

 - 200 OK